SvenVw/fdm/fdm-docs/docs/04-Getting started/042-Setup the FDM instance.md

 title: Setup the FDM instance
 ---

-In the previous step we made sure that the all the prerequisites for `fdm-core` are met.
-In this step we will setup a FDM instance.
+In the previous step, we made sure that all the prerequisites for `fdm-core` are met.
+In this step, we will set up an FDM instance.

 ## Configure Environment Variables